CDP: Everything you need to know about the Carbon Disclosure Project

 Following an SBTi approach

-Carrying out a carbon assessment is the first step.
+Carrying out a corporate carbon audit is the first step.
 The next step is to set targets for reducing your greenhouse gas emissions, and to draw up an action plan within a timeframe defined in advance.

 The CDP is a partner in the SBT (Science-Based Target) initiative, which aims to put in place a decarbonization plan for companies that is compatible with science, the Science Based Target Initiative, and aligned with the objectives set by the Paris Agreements.
 This recognized and highly valued method enables companies to demonstrate their commitment to substantially reducing global GHG emissions.